Introduction to MariaDB boolean

-MariaDB Boolean Type is a data type in MariaDB responsible for storing the values for Boolean query operations defined as TRUE or FALSE.
+The MariaDB Boolean Type is a data type in MariaDB that stores values for Boolean query operations, defining them as TRUE or FALSE.
 In Maria, while we design a database, we have to consider several present data types to choose the finest ones for saving the data records, including numerical type, Temporal, string, and Spatial data types.
-From this, the numeric type contains different data types supported like TINYINT, SMALLINT, MEDIUMINT, INT, BIGINT, DECIMAL, FLOAT, DOUBLE, BIT.
-Hence, among this, the MariaDB implements the TINYINT (1) for representing the Boolean values in the server operations.
-But here, for true, we will use non-zero (1), and for false, we will use zero (0).
-Also, the BOOL and BOOLEAN can be denoted as the synonym of TINYINT (1).
+The numeric type contains different data types supported: TINYINT, SMALLINT, MEDIUMINT, INT, BIGINT, DECIMAL, FLOAT, DOUBLE, and BIT.
+Hence, MariaDB implements the TINYINT (1) to represent the server operations’ Boolean values.
+But here, for true, we will use non-zero (1); for false, we will use zero (0).
+We can denote BOOL and BOOLEAN as synonyms of TINYINT (1).

 Let us discuss the syntax for Boolean Data type in MariaDB as follows: